 I tried the brownie sundae, and found it a little too heavy and sweet though.
 Between the whipped marshmallow topping, hot fudge, brownie, candied peanuts, and ice cream, I’d had enough sugar for a week—and I had even split it with someone, and froze the rest for the following day!
 I was also disappointed that the sundae wasn’t very pretty (such an Instagrammer complaint lol).
 Everything was just piled together in a standard ice cream cup, so you couldn’t even see the different parts of the sundae.

 I still love FoMu though, and I would heartily recommend it.
 Just be aware that some flavors can taste really coconut-y, as all of the ice cream is made from a coconut base.
-You’re usually able to taste flavors before buying, but this is not the case during the pandemic.
 For that reason, I’d try to avoid “plainer” flavors (such as Vanilla or the seasonal Lavender) if you don’t like the taste of coconut.
 I’d recommend the Strawberry, as I find that the coconut base actually enhances the strawberry flavor.

 Finally, keep in mind that other restaurants may sell FoMu ice cream seasonally, like Veggie Crust and Pure Cold Press.
 Even if you’re not near a FoMu location, you might still be able to try it at a veggie-friendly restaurant.